Steve provides research, analysis, insight and commentary on topical issues and events.

 Admin By Request revokes local administrator rights, while still allowing users to temporarily gain elevated access when they need it – but never by elevating the user.

 Instead, the application gains elevated privileges while in use.
 That way, the user – and cybercriminals looking to exploit – never gain administrative access to the system.

 While a user is running an application with privileged access, session information such as the user details, software installs, and executed programs, are logged within the Auditlog in the user portal, so you can access all necessary data in the case of a breach.

-The number one lesson on cybersecurity for 2020 was to secure and protect your endpoints.
+The number one lesson on cybersecurity for the past two years is to secure and protect your endpoints.